(Photo: Playa Bonita)

-There are hundreds of great options for places to stay in Bariloche; you can start looking with the search box!
+There are hundreds of great options for places to stay in Bariloche.

 If you are going to hire a car, then parking in the downtown Bariloche isn't the easiest.
 With the flexibility that a car brings, I would suggest heading out along the 'KM's'; this is the main road 'Av.
 Bustillo' that heads west towards Llao Llao, Circuito Chico & the National Park.
 A great up-market hotel option with lake views is the Lirolay Suites, 7km's from the downtown Bariloche.
 The El Casco Art Hotel is right on the lake shore & if money is no object then try the famous Llao Llao hotel.